vuongducphuong/documentation/content/applications/general/email_communication/email_domain.rst

 SPAM labels overview
 ====================

-Sometimes, emails from Odoo are misclassified by the different email providers and end up in spam folders.
+Sometimes, emails from Leansoft are misclassified by the different email providers and end up in spam folders.
 At the moment, some settings are out of Odoo's control, notably the way the different email providers classify Odoo's emails according to their own restriction policy and/or limitations.

-It is standard in Odoo that emails are received from ``"name of the author"
+It is standard in Leansoft that emails are received from ``"name of the author"
 <notifications@mycompany.leansoft.vn>``.
 In other words this can be translated to: ``"name of the
 author" <{ICP.mail.from.filter}@{mail.catchall.domain}>``.
 In this case ICP stands for `ir.config.parameters`, which are the System Parameters.
 Deliverability is greatly improved with the :ref:`notifications configuration <email_servers/notifications>`.

-In order for servers to accept emails from Odoo on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
-A filter can be added to the email inbox so that when email is received from Odoo (`notifications@mycompany.leansoft.vn`) it is moved to the inbox.
-It is also possible to add the Odoo database domain onto a safe senders list or whitelist on the receiving domain.
+In order for servers to accept emails from Leansoft on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
+A filter can be added to the email inbox so that when email is received from Leansoft (`notifications@mycompany.leansoft.vn`) it is moved to the inbox.
+It is also possible to add the Leansoft database domain onto a safe senders list or whitelist on the receiving domain.

-If an Odoo email server appears on a blacklist, notify Odoo via a `new help ticket
+If an Leansoft email server appears on a blacklist, notify Leansoft via a `new help ticket
 <https://leansoft.vn/help>`_ and the support team will work to get the servers removed from the
 blacklist.

-Should the Odoo database be using a custom domain for sending emails from Odoo there are three records that should be implemented on the custom domain's DNS to ensure deliverability of email.
+Should the Leansoft database be using a custom domain for sending emails from Leansoft there are three records that should be implemented on the custom domain's DNS to ensure deliverability of email.
 This includes setting records for :abbr:`SPF (Sender Policy Framework)`, :abbr:`DKIM (DomainKeys Identified Mail)` and